Curt Nimuendajú: Life and work

 Nimuendajú was born in Wagnergasse 31, Jena, Germany in 1883 and he lost either one of or both his parents in his childhood.
 From an early age, he dreamed of living among a 'primitive people'.
 Still in school, together with other students they organized an 'Indian gang' to go hunting in the woods outside the city.
 Lacking the financial means to attend a university, he worked in a camera factory run by Carl Zeiss.
 Meanwhile, he studied maps and the ethnographic studies of the Indian populations of North and South America in his free time.
 At the age of 20, he emigrated to Brazil in 1903.
 His half-sister, who was a school teacher, paid for the travel expenses to South America.

 Two years after his arrival in Brazil, he contacted some Guaraní people in the State of São Paulo.
 Although there were many publications on the Guaraní since the 17th century, their religious behavior such as rituals was poorly described.
 Nimuendajú familiarized himself thoroughly with the existing literature.
 He published "Nimongarai" (1910) in the German São Paulo newspaper "Deutsche Zeitung".
 In 1913, he moved to Belém.
 In 1914, his groundbreaking publication on the mythology and religion of the Guaraní Apapokúva was accepted by the Zeitschrift für Ethnologie.
-He became a specialist on various Indigenous peoples, particularly on the Gê, as well as Apapocuva-Guaraní, Tukúna, Kaingang, Apinaye, Xerente, Wanano and Canela.
+He became a specialist on various Indigenous peoples, particularly on the Gê, as well as Apapocuva-Guaraní, Ticuna, Kaingang, Apinaye, Xerente, Wanano and Canela.
 His publications laid, in the words of one recent writer:'the indispensable groundwork from which dozens of doctoral dissertations and books have been elaborated by Brazilian and American anthropologists.'

 One of the effects of his work was to shift interest from the tribes living along the coast or in large towns, to the tribes hidden in the interior, and to arouse the interests of anthropologists like the young Claude Lévi-Strauss, in communities that, though living in poverty, had managed to develop societies of considerable complexity, and religious cosmologies of great complexity.